nl253/TrafficSimulator/README.md

 protected nameFunct(idx: number): string; // name for new client workers protected warn(msg: Printable):   void;   // defaults to console.warn protected log(msg: Printable):    void;   // defaults to console.log

+// You will have access to all opts: this.nClients, this.delayRate ...
 ```

 ### EventEmitter API